rishson/dojoEnterpriseApp/README.md

  -------------

  You can make a call to the server without having to directly use the lower level XHR code.
-Since the actual mechanism for getting to the server adn parsing the response are abstracted, you can have a clean separation of concerns between the widgets and the control layer.
+Since the actual mechanism for getting to the server and parsing the response are abstracted, you can have a clean separation of concerns between the widgets and the control layer.
 The control layer knows nothing of the mechanics of performing a request; this is delegated to a Transport implementation that is injected into the control layer on construction.